CraigB-spinner/Arcade-Trackball/README.md

 Dec 16/20: Uploaded new code for override Joystick directions mod (using buttons for menu)<br/><br/>
 This project uses an Arduino Pro Micro clone, arcade trackball, with 8 buttons (up to 10) for use with MAME or any other emulator which can use x-axis and y-axis of mouse device as a trackball controller.
 Code should work on any board using an ATmega32U4 as long as the port pins are mapped to the same "digital pins" as the [Pro Micro](Pics/Arduino%20Pro%20Micro%20Atmega32u4.jpg).
 To construct, you will need an older non-PS/2 style trackball which can operate at 5v along with some momentary switches plus Arduino micro controller.
 This [trackball](Pics/Retro%20Arcade%203in%20Trackball%20and%20Harness.jpg), RA-TRACKBALL-2, uses the [red Opto boards](Pics/Red_Board_Pinout.jpg), A052-1011-00, and not the green PS/2 Opto board pair.
-Do not confuse with Jamma 60-in-1 style trackballs; boards output PS/2 protocol, and not quadrature rotary encoder pulses for x/y axes.<br/>
+Do not confuse with Jamma 60-in-1 style trackballs; board pair outputs PS/2 protocol, and not quadrature rotary encoder pulses for x/y axes.<br/>
 [**TrackBall** used](https://www.amazon.ca/gp/product/B00F1YQH6G/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1) (clone of SuzoHapp style trackball by RetroArcade.us)<br/>
 [**ATmega32U4** used](https://www.amazon.ca/gp/product/B01N4TVIQX/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1) (clone of SparkFun Pro Micro)<br/>
 <br/>